 Some commercially available kits contain a battery of individual tests that may be done simultaneously using a single inoculum of a microorganism and may be useful for a wider range of organisms.
 Multiple test systems can be highly accurate but may require several days to yield results.

 Microbial components or products are separated and identified using high-performance liquid chromatography (HPLC) or gas chromatography.
 Usually, identification is by comparison of an organism’s fatty acids to a database.

 Chromatographic methods can be used to identify aerobic and anaerobic bacteria, mycobacteria, and fungi.
 Test accuracy depends on the conditions used to culture the specimen and the quality of the database, which may be inaccurate or incomplete.

 Mass spectrometry can detect various proteins of different masses in a specimen.
 Specific pathogens have unique proteins, and the relative mass and abundance of each protein can sometimes be used to identify a microorganism.
 Mass spectroscopy is one of a number of innovative technologies that are being or have been developed for detection and identification of biological warfare and bioterrorism agents.
 However, this method is limited because it, unlike some nucleic acid–based methods, is not readily deployable in the field.

 Currently, a form of mass spectrometry called matrix-assisted laser desorption ionization–time of flight (MALDI-TOF) is being used to identify bacteria (including mycobacteria), yeasts, molds, and potentially viruses.
-The advantage of this method is that microorganisms can be identified in < 1 h; traditional methods may require 24 to 48 h.
+The advantage of this method is that microorganisms can be identified in < 1 hour; traditional methods may require 24 to 48 hours.